Skip to content

 4. Monitor workspace activity.

-Go to the Event Logs tab to track activity like data access, job submissions, and data sharing.
+Go to the Audit Logs tab to track workflow-related activities (such as workflow creation, data sharing, job submission and more)

 5. Archive a workspace when no longer in use.